MajidSas/GS-QA/README.md

      ```
    - Create a database and configure connection parameters in the config file

-4. Install Ollama and OpenAI API token
+4. Install Ollama and get OpenAI API token

-Ollama is only required for evaluating the LLAMA based baseline.
+Ollama is only required for evaluating the baselines: https://ollama.com

 OpenAI API is required to evaluate GPT4o.